-- 3.8 The early stages of the Local Plan have been undertaken through an Issues and Options consultation in 2018 as the first step in reviewing the local plan followed by a Refined Issues and Options consultation in 2020.
-The Council's approach to actively engaging with the community and encouraging closer collaborative approaches in strategies such as Andover Vision, Romsey Future and the Community Planning Toolkit, has helped to shape the way in which these early stages of the preparation of the local plan have been undertaken. - 3.9 The timetable for the next stages and scope for the Local Plan have been reviewed reflecting the need to consider a number of factors which will influence the process and content of the Local Plan. - 3.10 In August 2020 the Government published a White Paper 'Planning for the Future' on proposals for reforms to the planning planning system, including plan making.
-A Planning Bill was confirmed in the Queen's Speech in May 2021 to take forward these reforms, although the details and timetable for their implementation is yet to be announced.
-The Government has though confirmed that local planning authorites should continue to progress with reviewing and updating their local plans.
+3.8 The early stages of the Local Plan have been undertaken through an Issues and Options consultation in 2018 as the first step in reviewing the local plan followed by a Refined Issues and Options consultation in 2020.
+The Council's approach to actively engaging with the community and encouraging closer collaborative approaches in strategies such as Andover Vision, Romsey Future and the Community Planning Toolkit, has helped to shape the way in which these early stages of the preparation of the local plan have been undertaken.

+- 3.9 The timetable for the next stages and scope for the Local Plan have been reviewed reflecting the need to consider a number of factors which will influence the process and content of the Local Plan. - 3.10 In August 2020, the Government published a White Paper 'Planning for the Future' on proposals for reforms to the planning system, including plan making.
+A Planning Bill was confirmed in the Queen's Speech in May 2021 to take forward these reforms, and subsequently the Levelling-Up and Regeneration Bill to take forward revised planning reforms, was introduced in Parliament on 11 May 2022, although the full details and timetable for implementation of the proposed changes are yet to be announced.
+The Government has though confirmed that local planning authorities should continue to progress with reviewing and updating their local plans.
 The target remains for all local planning authorities to have an up to date local plan in place by the end of 2023.
 The Council will therefore continue to undertake the preparation of the next local plan in line with the approach as set out in this LDS under the current plan making system.
 The future scope and timetable of the Local Plan will need to be kept under review as the proposed reforms progress as this may lead to a need to make further changes to the timetable in due course which is outside of our control.

-Recent appeal decisions have also confirmed the adopted Local Plan is consistent with the NPPF 2019.
+4 Recent appeal decisions have also confirmed the adopted Local Plan is consistent with the NPPF 2019.